 Pathways to impact

-All research grant and fellowship applicants must consider how they will or might achieve impact outside the scientific community and submit this with their application as a Pathways to Impact statement.
+All research grant and fellowship applicants must consider how they will or might achieve impact outside the scientific community.

 Excellence with impact is a central goal for NERC and all the research councils.
 NERC aims to deliver maximum economic and societal benefits from its investments, to support UK economic competitiveness, to make public services and policy more effective, and to improve people's health and wellbeing.